qbpsimulator/bimp-ui/README.md

 - See "Configuration options" for bimpConfig configuration object.

-Or you can use BIMP in npm packag.
+Or you can use BIMP in npm package.
 See notes below about a few manual dependencies that are needed.

 Install BIMP from npm:
 ```